FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source_Parameters.md

 ![](../include/SpatRevolution_UserGuide_-180.jpg)

-This variable parameter will only be available when the room is a Channel Based Format which features an LFE speaker in its configuration, such as DTU7.1 / 5.1 / AURO and ATMOS for example.
+This panel will only be available when the room is a Channel-Based Format which features one or several LFE speakers in its configuration, such as DTU7.1 / 5.1 / 22.2, AURO and ATMOS for example.

-It will send an amount of the source into the dedicated LFE speaker channel of the output channel based configuration.
+It will send an amount of the source into the dedicated LFE speaker channels of the output channel based configuration.

-> Automate the LFE send for dynamic low frequency effects.
+> Automate the LFE sends for dynamic low frequency effects.

 ## Barycentric